TrippCreates/Tripp-BlueStamp-Portfolio/car.md

 ![Headshot](https://github.com/TrippCreates/Tripp-BlueStamp-Portfolio/assets/136486404/d74c0726-d896-482a-a306-049c14b1bfb1)

-# Starter Milestone
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jnHKEDy3mJg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-This is my Starter project.
-It is dubbed the useless box.
-You turn the switch, and the motor inside turns the switch back.
-It works by having mechanisms triggered by the switch and then reversed once the switch is returned to its original position.

-My biggest problem with the starter was ensuring everything was correctly placed.
-If they weren't, then the whole thing would not work.
-While I was building it, I was following the instructions, and I was not too focused on trying to make sure everything was correct.
-So, the first time I tried to get it to work, the lever would fall off its axis, and it would miss the switch altogether.
-So, I broke the whole thing apart and put it all together, but this time, focusing exactly on where things went.
-I tried it again, and the lever turned the switch off, and the useless box worked.

-The biggest takeaway from my starter project was learning to be careful with my project and learning to be precise.
-This being the first milestone of many, it taught me how hard the rest of the milestones would be.

 # First Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/JJNtc4UcqHM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>